Guichaguri/jatg/README.md

 #### File names and directories

-The `sourcePaths` can contain paths to template files and directories containing templates.
+The `sourcePaths` is a list of paths to template files and directories that contain template files.

 For directories, all files inside it will be considered templates.
 The directory structure will be kept for the generated results.

 The file names don't need to follow any specific extension.
-If you prefer, you can end them with `.template`.
+If you need to, you can end them with `.template`.
 The `.template` extension will be removed for the resulting file.

 The file names, directories and the `outputPath` can contain [variables](#variables).